lonkaars/refold-tools/anki-card-template/readme.md

 # anki sentence mining template

-work in progress
+this is an anki card template for sentence mining. it has fields for a foreign sentence, foreign word reading, translated word, translated sentence and audio.

-this is an anki card template for sentence mining. it has fields for a foreign sentence, foreign word reading, translated word and an optional translated sentence. it has built-in parsers for adding markdown-like styling, furigana that is visible on either both sides or only on the back side, spoilers, definition context hints, and word type indicators. it supports a vertical and horizontal layout, desktop and mobile, as well as light and dark themes.
+it has built-in parsers for adding markdown-like styling, furigana that is visible on either both sides or only on the back side, spoilers, definition context hints, and word type indicators. it supports a vertical and horizontal layout, desktop and mobile, as well as light and dark themes.

 > animations are now working in desktop Anki >=2.1.62